Professionals and parents can contact Family Housing Advisors to discuss what support and advice can be offered remotely.

 Support is also available from the Council if you’re worried about your financial circumstances, becoming homeless, or are sleeping rough.

-The Lambeth Council Allocation define overcrowded as when a home is lacking at least one bedroom for the family.
+The Lambeth Council Allocation policy defines overcrowded as "when a home is lacking at least one bedroom for the family".

 There are three levels of overcrowding:

 Illegally overcrowded – not enough rooms or space for the number of people who live there.
 (Calculating the amount of people vs ages vs rooms available)

 LEAP’s Overcrowded Housing Support Service finds approaches to mitigate the effects of overcrowding with families in our four wards.